Chi Nei Tsang & The Ancient Belly "Magic" for Our 21st Century Life

 According to Chinese Medicine theory, our organs, along with their physiological functions, help us process and digest the emotions and feelings that arise from the situations we experience in our lives.

-Our bellies (and our bodies as a whole) are designed to operate as an "open system".
-This open system has a natural rhythm and flow; where new things enter, get progressed and integrated into the whole, while ideally, the old, outdated gets released.
+Our bellies together with our bodies are made to function as an "open system".
+This open system contains a natural rhythm and flow to allow new things to enter, move forward and evolve into the whole.
+Whereas, the old, outworn get released.

 When our body feels under stress however (whether from shock, accumulated stress or early developmental/childhood trauma), this natural rhythm and flow gets impaired and the body enters protection / closed mode.